Why Concern Yourself with Advanced Planning?

 The ultimate goal of life remains the spiritual growth of the individual, the solitary journey to peaks that can be climbed only alone.

-That goal has nothing to do with how many toys you collect or what positions you’ve held, but everything to do with what kind of person you are becoming.
+That goal has nothing to do with how many toys you collect or what positions you’ve held but has everything to do with what kind of person you are becoming.
 Life is a spiritual journey ~ everything else is secondary.

 Planning ahead offers flexibility, not just for you, but for those you leave behind.
 I have three kids, and I don’t want to be a burden to them as I approach end-of-life, so I choose to make my preferences known now while I am still able to consider my options and decide for myself.

 Options.
-That’s the key word here.
-You want to keep as many options open for yourself as you can, because ya’ know, things can change (and will) in ways you can’t anticipate, and you don’t want to get boxed in (pun intended), figuratively or literally.
-So get started now by seeing my #1 tip for getting started.
+That’s the keyword here.
+You want to keep as many options open for yourself as you can because ya’ know, things can change (and will) in ways you can’t anticipate, and you don’t want to get boxed in (pun intended), figuratively or literally.
+So get started now by moving to the next step.

 "Caring for America's Most Vulnerable," an interview with John Maycroft, an expert on Advanced Planning.
 In this very short interview with John, recorded live at the 2017 Coalition for Advanced Care annual conference, you'll benefit from his perspective on the importance of Advanced Planning.
 John is the one who turned me on to The Conversation Project, a good (and free) resource for getting started.